Record Group Concept

 - arranged thereunder as they were filed when in active use.

 In the National Archives, application of the principle of provenance takes the form of numbered record groups, with each record group comprising the records of a major government entity, usually a bureau or an independent agency.
-For example, National Archives Record Group 4 is Records of the U.S. Food Administration.
+For example, National Archives Record Group 29 is Records of the Bureau of the Census.

 Most record groups include records of any predecessors of the organization named in the title of the record group.
 A few record groups combine the records of several small or short-lived agencies having an administrative or functional relationship with each other.
 An example of this type of record group is Record Group 76, Records of Boundary and Claims Commissions and Arbitrations.